Continuous integration (CI) is confusing. As with all ideas, everybody does their own version of it in practice.

 But, things don’t have to be this way.
 Regardless of how big your test suite is, parallelizing tests can cut waiting time down to just a couple of minutes or less.
 A fast hosted CI service that allows you to easily configure jobs to run in parallel and run as many jobs as you need can be a good solution.
 By parallelizing tests, you’ll reduce the time you spend deciding what to do while you wait, and keep your team in a state of flow.

-We are building Semaphore, which has been proven to be the fastest hosted CI service on the market.
-We’re on a mission to make CI fast and easy.
-Driven by numerous conversations with our customers and our own experiences, we’ve built a new CI feature that can automatically parallelize any test suite and cut its runtime to just a few minutes - Semaphore Boosters.
+At Semaphore, we’re on a mission to make CI fast and easy.
+Driven by numerous conversations with our customers, we’ve built a CI feature that automatically parallelizes your Rails test suite and cuts its runtime down to just a few minutes – Semaphore Boosters.
 Learn more and try it out.